 Video

-After a day full of adventuring, playing or relaxing outdoors, the last thing you want to find is a tick sucking up your blood.
-While these pests don’t present much of a threat to well-built homes with maintained exclusionary measures, they can be found feeding on humans or pets after spending time outdoors in wooded areas.
-If you find a tick on yourself or your furry friend, it is important to remove it as quickly and safely as possible.
+After a day full of outdoor adventures, the last thing you want to discover is a tick feeding on your blood.
+While these pests may not pose a significant threat to well-maintained homes with proper exclusionary measures, they can latch onto humans or pets after spending time in wooded areas.
+If you find a tick on yourself or your pet, it is crucial to remove it quickly and safely.

-Ticks can transmit over 15 viruses and infections through their bite, so it is important to remove a tick as soon as it is spotted.
-Lyme disease, one of the more common tick-borne ailments, can affect the heart and nervous system if left untreated, so early detection and medical intervention are crucial.
-If you experience the following symptoms, contact a medical professional immediately:
+Ticks can transmit over 15 viruses and infections through their bites, making prompt removal essential.
+Lyme disease, one of the most common tick-borne illnesses, can affect the heart and nervous system if left untreated.
+Early detection and medical intervention are vital.
+If you experience any of the following symptoms, contact a healthcare professional immediately:

 - Fatigue